Singleton Passenger Train

 I am a founding member of the Zig Zag railway that today operates a 3′ 6″ railway over the old Zig Zag road.
 More reasons to be interested in the Singleton Passenger.

 Of course, back in 1967, when I made my first trip on the Singleton passenger, I had no idea of all this.
 In those days the 35 class were the motive power.
 These were larger and younger than the 32 class.
 There were 35 “Nannies” built around 1915.
 These were larger engines and took over express running from the 32′s.
 The 35s worked the Brisbane Express and Gen Innes mail trains right up until 1966.
 In many parts of the state, the 36′s took over their runs just a few years later.
 In the 1960s the 35 class all ended up at Broadmeadow, working the short north, the Singleton Passenger, and Newcastle suburban lines.
 Perhaps the most famous train scheduled with a 35 was the “Caves Express” which was painted blue and travelled from Sydney to Mt Victoria with a coach connection to Jenolan Caves.

 My Trip On The Singleton Passenger

-I was fortunate enough to make the journey to Singleton on 737 passenger, stopping all stations from Maitland before the demise of the 35 class in late 1968, with 3501 the last to go in October of that year.
+I was fortunate enough to make the journey to Singleton on 737 singleton passenger, stopping all stations from Maitland before the demise of the 35 class in late 1968, with 3501 the last to go in October of that year.
 Only one of the class remains, 3526 which is still occasionally used on special trains.

 The challenge for those of us interested in trains, at least from my era was youth.
 I was only 15 when I started venturing beyond Newcastle – on my own!
-This would unheard of for most families these days.
+This would be unheard of for most families these days.
 I was on limited pocket money, so I couldn’t afford the fares plus film for the camera.